Zona Franca (Barcelona Metro)

-Zona Franca is a Barcelona Metro station located in the Zona Franca neighbourhood of the Barcelona municipality, served by line L10.
+Zona Franca (/ca/) is a Barcelona Metro station located in the Zona Franca neighbourhood of the Barcelona municipality, served by line L10.
 Until the opening of the Zona Franca-ZAL | Riu Vell section on 7 November 2021, the station was the southern terminus of the Line 10 Sud.
+In 2024, it was the fourth least used station of the Barcelona Metro network with 186,522 users.